leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

     * a single basic string that is encrypted by AWS KMS.
 Ideally this should be used for secrets.

 ---

 **Please Note:**

 The below examples are for putting and pulling parameters from AWS SSM Parameter Store using the terminal.
-If you're looking to pull your parameters into your application, [AWS will provide an SDK for you to use](https://docs.aws.amazon.com/cdk/latest/guide/get_ssm_value.html).
+If you're looking to pull your parameters into your application, [AWS will likely provide an SDK for you to use](https://docs.aws.amazon.com/cdk/latest/guide/get_ssm_value.html).

 ---

+**Prerequisites:**
+* You'll need to have the `awscli` installed to run queries against your authed AWS Account.
+[See the official docs for an installation guide.](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)
+* You'll also need to install `myob-auth`, to auth yourself to the FMA AWS Account.
+[See the official docs.](https://github.com/MYOB-Technology/myob-auth#installation).
+> Once installed, run: `myob-auth l --role adfs-fma-dev-admin` to auth to the development FMA AWS Account.

 To add a token to AWS SSM Parameter Store, using a terminal, run: